hyperledger/fabric-samples/docs/fabric-samples-ci.md

 Jenkinsfile           - https://github.com/hyperledger/fabric-samples/tree/master/Jenkinsfile

 ci.properties         - https://github.com/hyperledger/fabric-samples/tree/master/ci.properties
-(ci.properties is the only file you have to modify with the values requried for the specific branch.)
+(ci.properties is the only file you have to modify with the values required for the specific branch.)

 Packer Scripts        - https://github.com/hyperledger/ci-management/blob/master/packer/provision/docker.sh
 (Packer is a tool for automatically creating VM and container images, configuring them and